MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 You can scrap the entire system prompt and all the default fields and track your own things completely.
 The D&D setup is just a plug & play system that works by default.

 ## What Model to Use?
 I mostly use Gemini 3 Flash.
 A good all-rounder; very fast and cheap.
+Sometimes its pace can be a bit much, though.
 GLM 5.1 is also a solid choice, but it can tend to reason far too long, bogging things down, especially combat.
 Experimentation with different models is recommended.

 For the state pass, I use Gemini 3 Flash with medium reasoning.